decal/githose/README.md

 ### Features

-* Parallelize anonymous GitHub API commands
+* Parallelized and anonymous GitHub API commands
+* Fetch all of a user's repositories
+* Fetch all of multiple users' repositories

 Coded by:     Derek Callaway <decal {AT} sdf {D0T} org>